Open House Festival

 art in the public realm

 The Smallest Gallery in Soho is a historic shop-front which faces onto 62 Dean Street, in the heart of Soho.
 The aim of this creative space is to display artwork that captures people’s attention on their journey through Soho and encourage them to stop, think and be inspired.
-The art displays are only to be viewed from the street and can be seen at any time of the day.
+The art displays are only to be viewed from the street and can be seen at any time of the day for free.

 , 1911